tschaefer/bundesliga/README.md

 ## Introduction

 bundesliga is a command line tool to display the current matchday and standings records of the German professional football leagues.
+The information is gathered from the [OpenLigaDB](https://www.openligadb.de/) API.

 ## Installation